survivejs/webpack-book/manuscript/styling/02_separating_css.md

 exports.extractCSS = ({ include, exclude, use }) => {
   // Output extracted CSS to a file const plugin = new ExtractTextPlugin({
-    // `allChunks` is needed with CommonsChunkPlugin to extract
-    // from extracted chunks as well.
+    // `allChunks` is needed to extract from extracted chunks as well.
     allChunks: true,
     filename: "[name].css",
   });